What could be more irritating than jumping into your car in the morning when you are in a hurry – turning the key and just hearing a clicking sound?

-In this article, I will go through the most common causes and give you a step by step guide on how to fix the problem.
+In this article, I will go through the most common causes and give you a step by step guide on fixing the problem.
 Let’s go!

 1. Low battery voltage

-It could also be caused by a bad car battery, especially if you live in a cold country where the battery needs a lot of power to crank the engine.
+It could also be caused by a bad car battery, especially if you live in a cold country where the battery needs a lot of power to crank the engine in cold weather.

 2. Bad/faulty starter motor

-3. Loose battery terminals
+3. Loose or Corrosion on battery terminals

-When the car starter is turning over, it requires a lot of power from the battery, and if the contact is bad, you can experience a clicking sound.
+When the car starter is turning over the engine, it requires a lot of power from the battery, and if the contact is bad, you can experience a clicking sound.

-4. Ground cable problem
+4. Ground Strap problem

 If the ground cable between the body and the engine, or between the car battery and the body is bad, the power will be restricted, and it will not be able to crank the engine.

 5. Broken Power Cable

-If the large power cable to the starter has failed, not enough power will be able to pass through the cable to the starter to cause the car engine to crank.
+If the large power cable to the starter has failed, not enough power will pass through the cable to the starter to cause the car engine to crank.